-1.4 User Manual
+2.4 User Manual

-- 1.4.1 Does the user manual or other documentation provided include recipes?
-Yes / No - 1.4.2 Does the user manual or other documentation include guidance for cook times of different dishes?
-Yes / No - 1.4.3 Rate the presence, clarity, and relevance of the User Manual: - Good Operation instructions are clear, and images are unambiguous.
+2.4.1 Does the user manual or other documentation include guidance for cook times of different dishes?
+Yes / No

+2.4.2 Rate the presence, clarity, and relevance of the user manual:

+- Good Operation instructions are clear, and images are unambiguous.
 All functions are adequately described.
 Maintenance and cleaning instructions are present and clear. - Satisfactory Some information is missing or unclear. - Needs Improvement Significant information is missing or unclear. - Poor No user manual is provided.